Catalyst support: Spillover

 Supports are often viewed as inert: catalysis occurs at the catalytic "islands" and the support exists to provide high surface areas.
 Various experiments indicate that this model is often oversimplified.
 It is known for example that adsorbates, such as hydrogen and oxygen, can interact with and even migrate from island to island across the support without re-entering the gas phase.
 This process where adsorbates migrate to and from the support is called spillover.
-It is envisaged, for example, that hydrogen can "spill" onto oxidic support perhaps as hydroxy groups.
+It is envisaged, for example, that hydrogen can "spill" onto oxidic support as hydroxy groups.

 Catalyst leaching

-For insufficient interaction between catalyst and support, leaching of the catalyst may occur over time and after extended use of a supported catalyst.
-Leaching is detrimental for environmental and commercial reasons.
-For electrophilic catalysts this issue may be addressed by choosing a more basic support.
-This strategy may negatively affect the catalyst activity, therefore a subtle balance between leaching and activity is required.
+A common problem in heterogeneous catalysis is leaching, a form of deactivation where active species on the surface of a solid catalyst are lost in the liquid phase.
+Leaching is detrimental for environmental and commercial reasons, and must be taken into consideration if a catalyst is to be used for extended periods of time.
+If the binding interactions between a catalyst and its support are too weak, leaching will be exacerbated, and its activity will decrease after extended use.
+For electrophilic catalysts, leaching may be addressed by choosing a more basic support.
+As this strategy may negatively affect the activity of the catalyst, a subtle balance between leaching mitigation and activity is required.